vulcancreative/chinwag-ruby/README.md

 Opening a custom dictionary is very similar to opening an embedded dictionary.
 Typically the only drawback, however, is that it is a little slower, given that there is often some I/O overhead.
 Custom dictionaries do need to be [checked for errors](Errors) and [sorted](SortingAndPruning), as well, prior to [generation](Generation).

+If you need a valid, custom dictionary to test against, we recommend our [Noise dictionary](http://vulcanca.com/babble/docs/noise.dict).
+It has several thousand entries, and will have no problem passing any and all internal validation procedures.

+	EXAMPLE IN
+	require 'chinwag'
+	tokens = File.open("noise.dict", 'r')
+	noise = Chinwag::CWDict.open tokens
+	# Chinwag will deduce the dictionary name
+	# from the file basename, in this case, "noise"

+	EXAMPLE OUT
+	noise: {
+		name: "noise",
+		length: 18957,
+		named?: true,
+		valid?: true,
+		sorted? true,
+		_: [
+			[g, s, u, z, l, h, i, a, m, v, o, q, ... pzhvbzvnsdozcuxpgldrwylvedosnbbktoyi]
+		]
+	}

 ### Opening a Blank Dictionary